-This means that the ratio of the probability distribution of the forward process to the probability distribution of the time-reversed process does not depend on the dynamics of X. \end{proof} When calculating the time-reversed entropy based on data gathered from multiple interacting systems that are only partially observable, the inequality of \eqref{ineq_trep_tot_mar} signifies that the correct time-reversed total entropy production is a quantity that is bounded from below.
+Here, $f$ is any function.
+This means that the ratio of the time-reversed distribution to the forward distribution does not depend on the dynamics of X. \end{proof} \eqref{ineq_trep_tot_mar} means that the correct total dissipation function is bounded from below by the marginal dissipation function calculated from the data of partially observable system in multiple interacting systems.

-Furthermore, from the above magnitude relationship, it can be seen that the conditional entropy production \cite{crooksMarginalConditionalSecond2019} defined in chapter \ref{EntPro} is defined in terms of the difference between the total entropy production and marginal entropy production, so the time-reversed conditional entropy production is always non-negative. \begin{result}[Non-Negativity of Conditional Entropy Production] For time-reversed conditional entropy production $\Sigma_{\mr{X}} ^{\mr{mar}}$ and time-reversed marginal entropy production $\Tilde{\Sigma}_{\mr{X}} ^{\mr{mar}}$, the following relation holds:
+Furthermore, from the above inequalities, it can be seen that the conditional dissipation function \eqref{def_condf} is always non-negative. \begin{result}[Non-Negativity of Conditional Dissipation Function]

 \end{result}